diegomarquez/game-builder/game-builder/README.md

 - Think about how to handle paths to images/sound
     - Yeoman subgenerator to create a file with name/paths pairs.
     - Pick up urls from another file to create mappings for remote resources.
         - This could be loaded as a text file when needed, or maybe a module.
 In any case, should be lightweight.
         - The idea is to have something else other than raw strings in the code.
+    - Refactor sound-player so it loads things and plays them as they become available.
+    - Add functionality to use a manipulate an individual sound channel to the sound-player

 - Extensions 2
     - TimerFactory extension, pause and resume all timeout when pausing the game ( No Demo )